Drew72-ita/UTXOscope/README.md

 Default parameters (hit enter at every request) are tuned for visualizing a price range around $80,000 ± 6% on a standard 80x24 terminal window, starting from 70 blocks in the past to fill the screen.
 Alternatively, it is possible to explore historical price dynamics by specifying a starting block and custom parameters.

-## Example
+## Examples
 To explore price activity on a 80x24 terminal starting from April 2nd, 2025:

 python3 UTXOscope.py

-Entering the five parameters (requested on five separate prompt at startup):
+Entering the six parameters (requested on five separate prompt at startup):

 84000 5 500 3 89504 B